 The Office of the Chief Appraiser is primarily responsible for overall planning, organizing, staffing, coordinating, and controlling of all district operations.
-The district is organized into five primary departments: Administration, Collections/Exemptions - Support Services, Information Systems, Records

-- Mapping, Appraisal Department.
-A director heads each department.
-The Administration Department's function is to plan, organize, direct and control the business support functions related to human resources, budget, finance, records management, purchasing, fixed assets, facilities maintenance and mail service.
+The Administration Division's function is to plan, organize, direct and control the business support functions related to human resources, budget, finance, records management, purchasing, fixed assets, facilities maintenance and mail service.

-The Collection Department has divisions that perform various functions including current and delinquent tax collection, customer service, and exemptions administration.
-The Information Services Department maintains PCAD's Information Technology infrastructure.
+The Collection Division has divisions that perform various functions including current and delinquent tax collection, customer service, and exemptions administration.
+The Information Services Division maintains PCAD's Information Technology infrastructure.
 The PCAD website is operated and maintained by Southwest Data Solutions and offers a myriad of data information that is available for on-line viewing.
 Several sets of data products are also available for download, including PCAD's plats, and PDF maps.

-The Appraisal department has divisions responsible for the valuation of all real and business personal property.
-The Commercial Department has work divisions: commercial real property, complex commercial/abatement, commercial research and litigation.
-The Business Personal Property division, appraises all taxable personal property and administers inventory and pollution control exemptions pertaining to personal property.
-The Residential Department includes residential appraisal, residential research and an agricultural land-use valuation section.
+The Appraisal division is responsible for the valuation of all real and business personal property.
+The Appraisal Division is divided between Commercial, Residential, and Business Personal Property/Minerals.
 PCAD contracts with Pritchard & Abbott, an outside appraisal consulting firm for the valuation of all oil and gas mineral property in Parker County.